cml87/SpringCore_111_forJenkins/README.md

 Spring recommends setter injection.

 ## Stereotype annotations
-Bean classes can be marked through any of the so called _stereotype annotations_ are:
+Classes we want Spring to discover as beans can be marked with any of the so called _stereotype annotations_:
 - `@Component`: Used for general purpose beans.
 - `@Repository`: Used to denote classes used as repository objects.
 - `@Service`: Used for business logic beans.
 It doesn't mean a web service or a microservice.